-Since the Third Plenum of the Eleventh CCP Central Committee, at which Chairman Hua Guo-feng and other leaders of the Cultural Revolution right wing criticized themselves, and Vice-Chairman Chen Yun and other old economic leaders reinstated in important positions, the Four Modernizations program has finally been established as a universal national cause, and can no longer remain a political struggle slogan.
+Since the Third Plenum of the Eleventh CCP Central Committee, at which Chairman Hua Guofeng and other leaders of the Cultural Revolution right wing criticized themselves, and Vice-Chairman Chen Yun and other old economic leaders were reinstated in important positions, the Four Modernizations program has finally been established as a universal national cause and can no longer remain a political struggle slogan.
 It is a national program that must be implemented strenuously.
-Deng Xiaoping himself-the chief promoter of the policy-seems to have stressed at the Tihrd Plenum of the Central Committee that the Four Modernization program should not be treated as a mere rosy vision but translated into a feasible form.
+Teng Hsiao-p'ing himself-the chief promoter of the policy-seems to have stressed at the Third Plenum of the Central Committee that the Four Modernizations program should not be treated merely as a rosy vision but should be translated into a feasible form.

-One problem with this program is that it requires immense capital (estimated at U.S.\$600 billion for the original version of the program) while China's foreign exchange reserves total only \$2 billion, or less than \$3 billion.
-But how to raise the needed capital is not the only problem.
-Having gone through political and social confusion for more than a dozen years, China is still without social systems for effectively controlling the economy-that is, its infrastructure is quite underdeveloped and unestablished.
+One problem with this program is that it requires an immense amount of capital (estimated at US \$600 billion for the original version of the program), while China's foreign exchange reserves total less than \$3 billion.
+How to raise the needed capital is not the only problem.
+Having gone through political and social confusion for more than a dozen years, China is still without social systems for effectively controlling the economy-that is, its infrastructure is quite underdeveloped.
 Improvement of such economic circumstances cannot be done in a day.

-Moreover, if Four Modernizations mean rationalization of operations and mechanization of production in various sectors of the economy, the program will save labor, of which China has plenty, and how to absorb and reassign the nation's vast surplus labor will be a big problem.
-Both the leadership in Beijing and field executives at plants and people's communes are aware of this contradiction inherent in the modernization program, which must be called basic since China is still far from attempting a general reorganization of its industrial structure.
+Moreover, if the Four Modernizations mean rationalization of operations and mechanization of production in various sectors of the economy, the program will save labor, of which China has plenty.
+Thus, how to absorb and reassign the nation's vast surplus labor will be a big problem.
+Both the leadership in Peking and field executives at plants and people's communes are aware of this contradiction inherent in the modernization program.

 Some estimate that China's population is already in excess of one billion.
-The Government is hoping to reduce the natural population growth rate from 1.2% now to 0.5% by 1985 and achieve "zero growth in population by the end of the century".
+The government is hoping to reduce the natural population growth rate from the present 1.2 percent to 0.5 percent by 1985 and to achieve zero growth in population by the end of the century.
 But this ambitious population control goal seems very difficult to reach.
-Moreover, Beijing's current stoic policy of enforcing stringent birth control and encouraging late marriage will be increasingly hard to maintain in an "open China" tomorrow although it has been practicable in the old "closed China".
-Some people in Chinese society are already beginning to argue that this unusual stoic policy represents an oppression of human rights.
+Moreover, Peking's current stoic policy of enforcing stringent birth control and encouraging late marriage will be increasingly hard to maintain in the new "open China," although it has been practicable in the old "closed China."
+Some people in Chinese society are already beginning to argue that this unusual policy represents an oppression of human rights.